Valentine’s Day Decor Ideas

 Valentine's Day Decoration Ideas

 I love painting pillows and adding free stitch embroidery.
-I have shared free stitch embroidery projects for a few years now on my blog.
+I have shared free stitch embroidery projects on my blog for a few years now.

 Can I assume that some of you have been intimidated to try this?

 I have good news.
-This time I added an option to make it even easier to do!
+This time, I added an option to make it even easier!

 Valentine's Day Decoration Ideas

-Every year I make a heart pillow for Valentine’s Day Decor.
+Every year, I make a heart pillow for Valentine’s Day Decor.
 Usually, that includes a free-motion stitch embroidery pillow.
-After all, it is my favorite and best technique to use during this time of year.
+After all, it is my favorite and best technique for this time of year.

-It has long been my tradition to spend the month before Valentine’s Day crafting different projects that represent love in some way or another.
+It has long been my tradition to spend the month before Valentine’s Day crafting various projects that represent love in some way.
 This one was especially fun because I got to paint it!

 It really is quite easy to make.
-I painted hearts on a pillow cover and then stitched a heart on top of the painted hearts.
+I painted hearts on a pillow cover, then stitched a heart over them.
 Easy peasy.

 Guess what the best part is?
 It looks better if you sew outside the lines.